ahlec/jyosuushi/README.md

-# 助数詞を練習: Let's Study Counters!
+# 助数詞を練習: Let's Review Japanese Counters!

 A browser-based webapp to facilitate studying [Japanese counters](https://en.wikipedia.org/wiki/Japanese_counter_word).
 A lightweight app inspired by the simplicity of [WaniKani](https://www.wanikani.com/), this application allows the user to select packs of counters they would like to study, and then presents a quiz with random amounts of random items, requiring the user to correctly count the specified item in Japanese.